What Is A Sotol Cocktail?

 - ½ oz orgeat syrup (if unavailable sub with simple syrup)

-The earthy nature of sotol perfectly complements the floral elderflower liqueur and soft, sweet Cocchi Americano in this elegant sotol cocktail, created by James Simpson in Washington DC.
-Once properly mixed, stir the ingredients with ice to chill, then strain into a chilled glass.
+The earthy nature of sotol perfectly complements the floral elderflower liqueur and sweet Cocchi Americano in this elegant sotol cocktail, created by James Simpson in Washington DC.

 - 1½ oz. sotol (Espita uses Sotol Por Siempre)